 - Your cardiologist will insert a wire into the catheter.

-- A small balloon will then be positioned over the wire and inflated.
-This helps to widen the walls of the artery.
+- A small balloon (balloon angioplasty) will then be positioned over the wire and inflated.
+This helps to widen the walls of the artery for plaque (fatty deposits) to push against the walls, dilating the blood vessels and thus relieving the blockage.
 If a stent is inserted, it will already be fitted with a balloon.
 It is normal to feel some discomfort or pain when the balloon is inflated.

-- After the procedure your cardiologist will place some contrast dye into the artery to check that it is wide enough to allow blood to flow easily.
+- After the procedure, your cardiologist will place some contrast dye into the artery for a better view to check that it is wide enough to allow blood to flow easily.

 - All of the equipment (balloon, wire, catheter and sheath) will be removed.